Fpetocchi/SYK_long_range/README.md

 col 3: specific heat
 col 4: entropy difference 1/N int ^{Tinf} _{T}  Cv/T dT

 In order to visualize the absolute entropy in the T-> limit one has to plot col1 against log(2)-col4.

+For each temperature a folder is created where the initial (non interacting) G(iw) and the inital S(iw) are stored.
+Upon convergence also the final G(iw) and S(iw) are stored.
+If the VERBOSE parameter is set to "T" then also the G(iw) and S(iw) for each self-consistency loop are printed.